 Internal joinery and kitchen fittings

 Repair category: 2

-Notes: Kitchen units are of a dated design and general wear and tear was noted to other sections of internal joinery.
+Notes: General wear and tear was noted to various sections of internal joinery.
+We suspect that an incoming purchaser may wish to upgrade kitchen units.
+There is a cracked wall mounted mirror within one of the upstairs bedrooms.